thaislst/teste-tecnico/README.md

 This App is a simple Dashboard with forecast air temperature and wind data at different levels for the city of Itajubá, MG.

 ## Known issues
+It remained to implement the charts of the two variables and make the table mobile-responsive.